US: Saudis recruited Twitter workers to spy on critics

 “If you combine that with what we know about at least these two individuals and what went on in 2014 and into 2015, it’s pretty chilling,” Coogle said.

 Al-Qahtani has been sanctioned for his suspected role in orchestrating the brutal killing of Khashoggi.
-His Twitter account was suspended in September for violating the platform’s manipulation policy.
+His Twitter account was suspended in September for violating its platform manipulation policy.

 Twitter acknowledged that it cooperated in the criminal investigation and said in a statement that it restricts access to sensitive account information “to a limited group of trained and vetted employees.”

-Note: This story has been corrected by dropping a reference to Twitter employee Alzabarah meeting with a Saudi royal family member.
-Prosecutors say he met with a third defendant.